THE AKBARI LAB

 Picture

-In May of 2005, Omar Akbari received a B.S./M.S. in Biotechnology from the University of Nevada, Reno.
-In December of 2008, he received a Ph.D. in Cell and Molecular Biology from the University of Nevada, Reno where he studied the role cis-regulatory modules play in cellular identity along the anterio-posterior axis in developing Drosophila melanogaster embryos.
-He then joined the laboratory of professor Bruce A. Hay at the California Institute of Technology as a Postdoctoral Scholar to innovate synthetic biology of flies and disease vectors.
-In summer of 2015, he became an Assistant Professor of Entomology in the Center for Infectious Disease Vector Research (CIDVR) at the University of California, Riverside.
-In fall of 2017, he joined the faculty as an Assistant Professor in the Cell and Developmental Biology Section, within the Division of Biological Sciences, and a member of the TATA institute for Genetics and Society at the University of California, San Diego.
-In 2018 he co-founded and became a scientific advisor for Agragene a biotechnology based startup in San Diego, CA. In 2019 he was promoted to Associate Professor (w/Tenure) in the Cell and Developmental Biology Section, within the Division of Biological Sciences at the University of California, San Diego.
+Omar Akbari received a B.S./M.S. in Biotechnology from the University of Nevada, Reno in May 2005.
+In December of 2008, he received a Ph.D. in Cell and Molecular Biology from the University of Nevada, Reno where he studied transcriptional regulation during development while working with professors Robert Drewell and Chi-Yun Pai.
+He then joined the laboratory of professor Bruce A. Hay at the California Institute of Technology as a senior postdoctoral scholar where he used principles of synthetic biology to develop population control technologies for animals.
+In 2015, he became an Assistant Professor of Entomology in the Center for Infectious Disease Vector Research (CIDVR) at the University of California, Riverside.
+In fall of 2017, he then joined the faculty as an Assistant Professor in the Department of Cell and Developmental Biology, within the School of Biological Sciences, at the University of California, San Diego.
+In 2018 he co-founded Agragene a biotechnology based startup.
+In 2019 he was promoted to Associate Professor (with Tenure), followed by a promotion to Professor in 2021.
+In 2022, he co-founded Synvect a biotechnology based startup in San Diego, CA.

 Principal Investigator